ozzyogkush/formation/docs/index.md

 ## Usage

-1. Include jQuery in your DOM via:
-  - the `dist/vendor.js` file
-  - the `dist/vendor.min.js` file
-  - through a CDN
-  - or however your build process includes this project
 1. Include `dist/formation.js` or `dist/formation.min.js` in your DOM
 1. For each form you wish to support:
   - add the `data-formation="1"` attribute